genxium/DelayNoMoreUnity/README.md

 # Notable Features (by far, would add more in the future)
 - Automatic correction for "slow ticker", especially "active slow ticker" which is well-known to be a headache for input synchronization
 - Peer-to-peer UDP holepunching whenever possible, and will fallback to use the backend as a UDP relay/tunnel if holepunching failed for any participant (kindly note that UDP is always used along side with WebSocket, where the latter is a golden source of frame info)
-- Frame logging toggle for both frontend & backend (i.e. `backend/Battle/Room.frameLogEnabled`), useful for debugging out of sync entities when developing new features -- **however, if you updated the battle dynamics and found certain introduced out-of-sync spots difficult to fix, please consider turning to `backend-dynamics` and broadcast reference-render-frames regularly, [the original Golang version backend](https://github.com/genxium/DelayNoMore/blob/v1.0.15/jsexport/battle/battle.go#L593) is a good reference for implementing `backend-dynamics`**
 - Rollback compatible NPC patrolling and vision reaction
 - Rollback compatible static and dynamic traps, including a WYSIWYG notation support in Tiled editor (since v1.1.4)
 - Rollback compatible monodirectional platform which also supports _slip-down_ operation